Privacy and Digital Millennium Copyright Act (“DMCA”) Policy

 Personal Data.
 We may disclose Personal Data that we collect or you provide for any purpose disclosed by us to you when you provide the information and consent to STG using it for the stated purpose.
 We may disclose aggregated information or Personal Data to, but not limited to the following entities:

 • Contractors, service providers and other non-profit organizations we use to support our business; and the promoters and artists that perform at STG (“Third Parties”).
 STG requires the Third Parties to keep your Personal Data confidential and use it only for the purposes for which we disclose it to them.
-Promoters and artists receive only aggregated and demographic data and the names and email addresses of ticket purchasers of that specific promoter’s or artist’s performance.
+Promoters and artists receive only aggregated and demographic data and the names and email addresses of ticket purchasers of that specific promoter’s or artist’s performance, unless otherwise stated in the purchase process.

 • A buyer or other successor in the event of the merger, divestiture, restructuring, reorganization, dissolution or other sale or transfer of some or all of STG’s assets, whether as a going concern or as part of bankruptcy, liquidation or similar proceeding, in which Personal Data held by STG about our Website users is among the assets transferred.